Last Updated on January 19, 2023 by Rifthy

 If you use your headphones regularly or sweat while wearing them, you might need to clean them more often.
 And if you live in a particularly dusty or dirty environment, you might need to clean them even more frequently.

-You can check out our list of workout headphones if you are a sweaty person these may last long for you than other headphones
+You can check out our list of best over ear headphones for gym headphones if you are a sweaty person these may last long for you than other headphones.

 What should I clean my headphones with?